keshawscom/MOSIPDoc/docs/inji-wallet/inji-mobile/technical-overview/integration-guide/openid4vp.md

 ### Installation

-1. Clone the repo
+1. Clone the repo.
-2. In your swift application go to file > add package dependency > add the https://github.com/mosip/inji-vci-client-ios-swift in git search bar > add package
+2. In your swift application go to file > add package dependency > add the https://github.com/mosip/inji-openid4vp-ios-swift in git search bar > add package.
 3. Import the library and use.

-### Create instance of OpenId4VP library to invoke its methods
+### Create instance of OpenID4VP library to invoke its methods

 let openID4VP = OpenID4VP(traceabilityId: "AXESWSAW123", networkManager: NetworkManager)